1 19

 Step 3: Create a Stitch Pattern online

-- Set your chart size to preferred width and height.
+• Set your chart size to the preferred width and height.

-- You can continue editing certain areas of the canvas and tweaking after saving.
-I find that I always need to edit because it doesn’t quite get the curves/colors always right.
+• You can continue editing certain areas of the canvas and tweaking after saving.
+I find that I always need to edit because it doesn’t quite get the curves/colors right.

 Step 4: Paint or Mark Your Canvas

 When it comes to needlepointing, especially when using the continental stitch as a beginner, you are stitching over the cross sections of the canvas mesh.
-Keeping that in mind and learn from my mistakes.
-Carefully color the cross sections of your canvas using the a marker or paint.
-If you go the paint route, try not to glob on too much paint or it’ll clog the holes and make stitching harder.
+Keeping that in mind, I will learn from my mistakes.
+Carefully color the cross sections of your canvas using a marker or paint.
+If you go the paint route, try not to glob on too much paint, or it’ll clog the holes and make stitching harder.
 Let it dry completely before you start stitching.

-I highly recommend you use acrylic markers with dual tips because it is so much easier in my opinion than using paint!
-Something like these are a dream to work with.
+I highly recommend you use acrylic markers with dual tips because they are so much easier, in my opinion, than using paint!
+Something like these markers is a dream to work with.
 I count the # of stitches and listen to an audiobook as I create my canvases.
 I think creating the canvas is half of the fun!
 The colors may not match exactly to the color you need, but I find that in the end, that makes no difference because at least on 18 mesh, the thread is very dense.

 Sami Says: Use the fine tip for majority of the work and the dot tip to fill in the spaces.